obestwalter/mau-mau/docs/dev/tests.md

 ### Running tests

-Depending on where you are, you can run all tests are part of them.
+Depending on where you are, you can run all tests or a part of them.
 The magic action is [`run context configuration`](https://www.jetbrains.com/help/pycharm/2016.1/creating-and-saving-temporary-run-debug-configurations.html).
 It runs what is sensible in the context.
 If your focus is in a normal script it runs the script and if the focus is in a module defining tests it will run the configured testrunner with the tests.
 Running the context configuration with ...

-* focus in the editor, inside a specific test
+* Focus in the editor, inside a specific test
-* focus in the editor on the line defining a class containing tests
+* Focus in the editor on the line defining a class containing tests
-* focus in the **Project Tool Window**, choose the `tests/` folder and
+* Focus in the **Project Tool Window**, choose the `tests/` folder and

 ... all yields different results as which tests are run (and they are what you would intuitively expect).